arp242/zev.vim/README.markdown

 Arguments accepted by `zev#register()`:

     filetype      Filetype to register the pattern for.
-Separate multiple with a comma, or use an empty string to make it available for all filetypes.
+Separate multiple with a space, or use an empty string to make it available for all filetypes.

     name          The name as used with `:Zev name`.